West Bank Palestinians strike as Israeli sanctions bite

 The cash advance would enable the government to make partial payments of late salaries, the finance ministry said.

-Government workers last received salaries for October, which were paid belatedly at the end of November.
+Government workers last received salaries for October, which were payed belatedly at the end of November.
 There was no word on when November or December wages would be handed over.

 Israel said the unilateral Palestinian U.N. initiative contravened peace accords and has threatened to withhold tax returns for four months to cover outstanding Palestinian debts with Israeli utility firms.